nullsc/Hack_Tools/Line-Shortener/README.md

 Small tool built in C++ used for editing text lists

-C++ used for speed so it can handle larger files
+C++ used for speed so it can handle larger files easier

+Compiled with Visual Studio